EOC-dev/EOC-dev.github.io/_posts/2024-01-19-ArduinoSoil.md

 ## What could be improved? ##

 1. Labview sadly has many limitations that make doing an IOT project with it very difficult.
 This was mainly a proof of concept, but if it seriously wanted to be taken further there would need to be some way to communicate wirelessly with the Arduino/sensor.
+2. Be careful when choosing the sensors for a project like this --resistive sensors [notoriously](https://www.youtube.com/watch?v=m0mcCtcViTY) arent very good.
+While the capacitative sensors used in this project are in theory better, they seem to in practice be [plagued](https://www.youtube.com/watch?v=IGP38bz-K48&t=163s) with manufactoring errors.
+There was no funding for this project (and was mainly a proof of concept anyway), so cost was the most important metric being considered for sensor selection, but if this project wanted to be expanded better sensors should be used.
+3. Finally, for a soil moisture instrumentation project in general, there is a great [article](https://wyoextension.org/publications/html/B1331/) by the University of Wyoming Extension regarding methods of soil monitoring that should be consulted when doing a project of this sort.

 {% assign repo_name = page.github_repo %}